Nemetonâ, her name meaning “She of the sacred grove”.

-She is a goddess of the Sacred Grove.
+She is a Dêuos of the Sacred Space.

-We have a reference to what supposedly a Nemeton would look like by Lucan, a Roman poet in his works, Pharsalia, iii.
-399 – 425
+We have a reference to what a Nemeton might have looked like by Lucan, a Roman poet.

 Eisenberg, Germany (AE 2007, 1044)